 - type VII is autosomal dominant.
 It results from COL1A1 and COL1A2 mutation that results in defective conversion of procollagen to collagen

 - types V, VIII, IX and X are very rare and their features have not been fully described 1

-These are best discussed according to system.
+The imaging findings of Ehlers-Danlos syndrome are best discussed according to system.